Germantown, Louisville | History, Culture & Food : GoToLouisville.com Official Travel Source

 SHOP

 There is a trove of vintage and vinyl treasures to be found in this area.
 The Nitty Gritty is a classic vintage and costume shop that has been outfitting locals for decades.
 It anchors a row of brightly painted shops along Barret Avenue where you’ll find Fat Rabbit Thrift & Vintage, Barret Babes, Ultra-Pop, Butcher Cabin Books, which specializes in horror, Goldheart: Stones and Such, Derby City Market and ShopBar, a curated boutique and full bar housed in a 100-year-old garage with a patio.
 Around the corner, find Artist & Craftsman Supply.
-Over on Goss Avenue, What the Lou gives ‘80s MTV vibes with its records, rock tees and sports jerseys.
+Over on Goss Avenue, find more vintage at The Neon Flea and What the Lou, the latter giving ‘80s MTV vibes with its records, rock tees and sports jerseys.

 Take a Deeper Dive